-Land Use Goal 4, Agriculture: Agricultural uses should be located in appropriate areas that are harmonious with adjacent land uses.
+GOAL 4 - AGRICULTURE: Agricultural uses should be located in appropriate areas that are harmonious with adjacent land uses.

-Land Use Principle 4.1, Agriculture: Areas planned for agricultural land uses should be land that is removed from sewer infrastructure, but are prime for agricultural pursuits.
+LAND USE PRINCIPLE 4.1: Areas planned for agricultural land uses should be land that is removed from sewer infrastructure, but are prime for agricultural pursuits.

-Land Use Action Item 4.1.1, Agriculture: In areas planned for agriculture, the county should strive to encourage a lot or parcel to be no less than two acres.

-Land Use Action Item 4.1.2, Agriculture: Larger lots or parcels should be encouraged by creating a transferable or purchasable development right overlay ordinance or similar program and applying it to land that is prime for agricultural crop production as opportunities arise.

-Land Use Action Item 4.1.3, Agriculture: In tandem with Land Use Action Item 1.3.3, establish a program in which residential density can be increased if the developer purchases an agricultural conservation easement in areas shown on the future land use map as planned for agriculture.
-Establish the densities that will be authorized when creating the program and related ordinance.

-Land Use Action Item 4.1.4, Agriculture: Where the agricultural protection area is depicted on the Future Land Use Map, the county should consider creating incentives to landowners for keeping the land in agricultural production and for keeping it contiguous to other agriculturally protected lands.
+- □ Land Use Action Item 4.1.1: In areas planned for agriculture, encourage a lot or parcel to be no less than two acres. - □ Land Use Action Item 4.1.2: Larger lots or parcels should be incentivized by creating a transferable or purchasable development right overlay ordinance or similar program and applying it to land that is prime for agricultural crop production as opportunities arise. - □ Land Use Action Item 4.1.3: In tandem with Land Use Action Item 1.3.4, establish a program in which residential density can be increased if the developer purchases an agricultural conservation easement in areas shown on the future land use map as planned for agriculture.
+Establish the densities that will be authorized when creating the program and related ordinance. - □ Land Use Action Item 4.1.4: Where the agricultural protection area is depicted on the Future Land Use Map, create incentives to landowners for keeping the land in agricultural production and for keeping it contiguous to other agriculturally protected lands.
 Work with landowners to convert their agricultural protection areas to agricultural conservation areas.
 Encourage the creation of a local nonprofit land trust, or work with another existing land trust, to secure conservation easements on these parcels.
 When possible and practical, discourage residential development that interrupts the contiguity or potential contiguity of agricultural operations.